AStefankiv/writing/chatgpt_atlas.md

 Atlas might feel fresh and exciting, but Chrome still wins on sheer reliability and reach.

 ## New Browser War
-So, are we looking at the next big browser war?
-Google is slowly injecting AI into Chrome through its Gemini models, while OpenAI is building a browser entirely around AI.
-The difference is philosophical: Google adds AI; OpenAI starts with it.
+So, are we witnessing the start of a new browser war?
+Google is quietly weaving AI into Chrome through its Gemini models, while OpenAI is building a browser completely around AI.
+The difference isn’t just technical — it’s philosophical.
+Google is adding AI; OpenAI is starting with it.

 ![infographic_atlas_vs_chrome](/infographic_atlas_vs_chrome.png)